overturetool/overturetool.github.io/_netmeetings/Net-Meeting-87.md

 ##  Status of the Overture Components

+#### VDMJ

+Some small bug fixes:

+* 2015-03-24 Fix to typecheck of forward references
+* 2015-03-18 Fix to typecheck of map/seq override operator
+* 2015-03-14 Fix to typecheck of subset and psubset
+* 2015-03-03 Correction for is_ handling of function types

 #### New Projects
 Students at the University of Minho have started two projects on Overture (ldc supervising):